 Bubble hash, Charish hash, potent Royal Afghani hash, originate from across the globe but they all have this one thing in common.

 Have you ever wondered what it is that gives hashish that distinctive medicated effect?
 It seems there’s a lot more to it than simply being a more potent trichome-infused medicine.
-Mother nature works in mysterious ways and here we investigate what happens to terpenes that oxidize in the sun as part of the drying process in hashish-making.
+Whether it’s bubble hash or a brick of hash, Mother nature works on terpenes that oxidize in the sun as part of the drying process in hashish-making.

 Digging Deeper on Hashish